indigo-iam/iam-documentation/user-guide/api/group-requests.md

 - The request doesn't exist;
 - The request isn't in `PENDING` status;
-- Missing motivation field.
+- Missing motivation parameter.

 **Code**: `400 Bad Request`

-**Content**: A JSON with the error message
+**Content**: A JSON with an error message representation.

 ```json
 {